niccolosottile/niccolosottile/README.md

-- 👋 Hi, I’m @niccolosottile, a final year computer science student at the University of Bath
+- 👋 Hi, I’m @niccolosottile, a First Class Honours computer science graduate from the University of Bath.
-- My passion is in building platforms which leverage the power of data, experimenting and keeping up to date with emerging technologies
+- My passion is in building platforms which leverage the power of data, experimenting and keeping up to date with emerging technologies.
-- I'm expanding my knowledge in full stack development while working with machine learning (ML) technologies, including deep learning, reinforcement learning (RL), and natural language processing (NLP)
+- My deeply rooted passion for finance enables me to develop solutions targeted at the financial technology sector.